 1. Lay the computer on the right side.
 2. Disconnect the power cables from the system board and unroute them from the routing guides on the chassis.
 3. Remove the three (#6-32) screws that secure the power-supply unit to the chassis.
-4. Press the securing clip and slide the power-supply unit away from the back of the chassis.
+4. Slide the power-supply unit away from the back of the chassis.
 5. Lift the power-supply unit off the chassis.